 IMPORTANT: You must read the following before continuing.
-This presentation (the "Presentation") has been prepared by AS Pro Kapital Grupp (the "Group", "Pro Capital" or the "Company") solely for information purposes in connection with the contemplated offering of new shares (the "New Shares") by the Group estimated to be initiated in June 2017 (the "Share Issue").
+This presentation (the "Presentation") has been prepared by AS Pro Kapital Grupp (the "Group", "Pro Kapital" or the "Company") solely for information purposes.

 The Presentation is confidential and may not be reproduced, redistributed, published or passed on to any other person, directly or indirectly, in whole or in part, for any purpose.
-If this document has been received in error it must be returned immediately to Pro Capital.
+If this document has been received in error it must be returned immediately to Pro Kapital.

-This Presentation does not constitute an offer of any securities of Pro Capital and the information contained herein shall not constitute an offer to sell, or an invitation to or solicitation of an offer to subscribe for or buy, any securities of Pro Capital.
+This Presentation does not constitute an offer of any securities of Pro Kapital and the information contained herein shall not constitute an offer to sell, or an invitation to or solicitation of an offer to subscribe for or buy, any securities of Pro Kapital.
 This Presentation has not been approved by any regulatory authority and nothing herein shall form the basis of for any contract or commitment whatsoever.
-This Presentation is an advertisement and does not constitute a prospectus for the purposes of the Prospectus Directive (as defined below).